 What is the Descending Triangle?

 The descending triangle is formed in the downtrend and indicates the continuation of the downtrend.
+It is formed as a downward-sloping triangle with support and a slope of lower highs.

+The support does not allow the prices of the securities to move downward.
+The lower highs show that the selling pressure has increased.
 This pattern clearly indicates that the market moving lower as the lower highs are formed heading toward the support line.

+This indicates the strength of bears and they are willing to sell more for the stock.
 The breakout of the prices is confirmed when the prices break from the support level with volume and continue to move down.

-Formation of Ascending and Descending Triangle Pattern:
+Formation of Ascending and Descending Triangle Pattern

 Below is the formation of the Ascending and Descending Triangle Pattern:

-Trading with Ascending Triangle Pattern:
+Trading with Ascending Triangle Pattern

 There are certain factors that one should consider when trading with the Ascending Triangle Pattern: